Dates

 Dancer: Maia Makhateli | Photo: Hugo Thomassen

-Van Manen’s Live, set to piano music by Franz Liszt, has moved generations of audiences and been praised as both masterful and groundbreaking.
+The video ballet has been praised as both masterful and groundbreaking.
 The concept may seem simple, yet it is artistically revolutionary: a ballerina is seen both live on stage and through the lens of a cameraman.
 What his eye captures appears live on a large video screen.
-At the same time—both live and in flashback—we witness her encounters with a man, a relationship now marked by pain and aggression.
+At the same time – both live and in flashback – we witness her encounters with a man; a relationship now marked by pain and aggression.

 Performance information